-Solution File.
-Select the Projects to Import After the solution is selected, the projects in the solution are displayed.
-Select the projects from the list that should be imported by the wizard.
-Prompt for Missing Macros Not applicable.
-Create Diagram for Each Package When selected, a Class diagram is created depicting the Class model for each Package.
+When selected, a Class diagram is created depicting the Class model for each Package.
 The result is a larger but more colorful model.
 Deselecting this option will cause diagram creation to be skipped and the import to run faster.
-Generate Analyzer Scripts This option allows you to target either Linux or Windows.
+For Visual Studio Solutions, selecting this option will generate Analyzer Scripts for each project configuration in addition to scripts for each Solution configuration.
+The scripts will allow for building and debugging the program(s) described by the solution immediately after the import completes.
+Select the 'Windows' checkbox; if you do not select this option, no Execution Analyzer features will be configured.
+For Mono Solutions, this option allows you to target either Linux or Windows.
 If you select Linux, it is assumed the machine on which Enterprise Architect is running is Linux, that the platform (Java or Mono) is installed there, and that the compiled programs run on Linux.
-Startup Project Selecting the Startup project means that the debugging tools will be set to target that program by default.